k-mcc/art/README.md

 3. Run DynamicWordCloud.java

 ## Dynamic Word Cloud with Song Lyrics
-Dynamic Word Cloud can connect to the Genius Lyrics API to generate the same visuals for song lyrics.
+Dynamic _Lyric_ Cloud can connect to the Genius Lyrics API to generate the same visuals for song lyrics.

 ***How It Works:** lyrics.py takes the names of musical artists and writes the lyrics of their three most popular songs into sampleText.txt.
-Then, DynamicWordCloud.java reads from sampleText.txt and generates a dynamic cloud of the words in the fetched lyrics, organized by their frequency.*
+Then, DynamicLyricCloud.java reads from sampleText.txt and generates a dynamic cloud of the words in the fetched lyrics, organized by their frequency.*

 #### Run It Yourself:
 1. Navigate to the DynamicWordCloud folder.